mcrumm/phoenix_profiler/README.md

 end
 ```

+### 2. Add the PhoenixWeb.LiveProfiler hook

+> Note this requires LiveView 0.17+.
+> For older versions, see [Profiling LiveView prior to 0.17](#module-profiling-liveview-prior-to-0-17).

-...and mount LiveProfiler for LiveView the `live_view` function in your web module,
+Add the LiveProfiler hook within the `live_view` function on your
-typically found at `lib/my_app_web.ex`.
+web module, typically found at `lib/my_app_web.ex`.

 For example, if your `live_view` function looks like this: